rylewww/Modeling-The-NBA-Leap/README.md

 Final Data Set was subset to players who's rookie year was 1977 and later, advanced statistics such as 'Win-Share' and 'Value Over Replacement Player' were not tracked prior to 1977.
 Furthermore, qualified players need to play a minumum of six years in the league as our target variable is All NBA selections in seasons four through six.
 This left us with the following population breakdown:

 <img src="https://github.com/rylewww/Modeling-The-NBA-Leap/blob/main/Images/target_barchart.png" alt= "NBA HOF Image" width="800" height="500">

+Only 7% of our qualified population of NBA players are selected to All-NBA teams in seasons four through six in thier careers.
+This demonstrates out elite of company these players are, highlighted by household names such as LeBron James, Michael Jordan, Larry Bird, ect.

  ## Exploratory Data Analysis
 Once the data was properly formatted and cleaned, I began to explore and investigate which features correlated the most with our 'All-NBA 4-6' target variable.
 It became clear that future All-NBA players differentiate themselves from the rest of the league with statistic totals in the first three years.